 The City has a Snow Response Request Tool available.
-This tool uses Geographic Information Services (GIS) technology to provide information to City staff in real-time.
+This tool uses Geographic Information Services technology to provide information to City staff in real-time.

 Note that while snow is falling, or until primary roads are cleared, the City will not be addressing local roads or lanes.

-The best way you can ensure that snow doesn’t get pushed back onto your driveway or sidewalk by the plow is to pile snow on the right side of the driveway (when facing the street) when shoveling.
+The best way to ensure that snow doesn’t get pushed back onto your driveway or sidewalk is to pile snow on the right side of the driveway when facing the street when shoveling.

 If you shovel your snow into the roadway, you may be subject to a fine under the City’s Boulevard Maintenance Bylaw.

-Basketball hoops, especially when left in cul-de-sacs, can be an obstacle that will make snow removal more difficult for our plows.
+Basketball hoops, especially when left in a cul-de-sac, can be an obstacle that will make snow removal more difficult for our plows.

 All roads are salted according to the same priority route system as plowing.
-However, it’s also possible that if there was any rain or wet snow, it may have washed away the brining mixture.
+However, it’s possible that if there was any rain or wet snow, it may have washed away the brining mixture.

 If residents can park their vehicles in their driveways during snow events, this will help to ensure that our plows can clear curb to curb.

 Under normal winter weather circumstances, our warmer climate means that snow typically doesn’t last very long and removal isn’t necessary.

-If you have a medical emergency, please call 911.
-Emergency services will coordinate with the City, if necessary.
+If you have a medical emergency, please call 9-1-1.

-We sympathize with your situation.
-However, the City must prioritize resources through the community in order to serve the needs of the greater community.
-We recommend you plan ahead, as possible.
+The City must prioritize resources through the community in order to serve the needs of the greater community.

 Please be aware, get prepared and plan ahead before the winter season.